About the exhibition

 Who is Martha Cooper?

 Martha Cooper (b.
 1942) started out as a photojournalist and was one of the first to document the early hours of the breakdance and graffiti culture in New York.
 In 1984 she published the book “Subway Art” together with fellow photographer Henry Chalfant.
 “Subway Art” became an important milestone of the graffiti movement and one of the major sources of inspiration for aspiring European writers.

 Cooper’s photography was influenced by her studies in ethnology, which tries to describe and understand different cultures.
 She took some portraits of writers in New York, usually when they were not painting but mostly her photos showed the painted trains themselves.
 New York City with its elevated subway tracks was the perfect background for some of her legendary shots.

 The New York clean train movement

 Eventually, the movement in New York faded away in the late 1980s and painting trains turned into a felony, which could get a writer jail time and thousands of dollars in fines.
 Graffiti spread to Europe and developed in many different directions.
 One is painting subways, which is considered the top prize within the international graffiti world.
-Subways hold such a high value because of the difficulty, the danger and risk involved in painting them.
-Regardless of the subway system or the country, razor wired fences have to be cut or climbed, motion sensors, cameras, and alarm systems have to be overcome.
-Fines and arrest are the risks to take.
+Subways hold such a high value because of the difficulty, danger, and risk involved in painting them.
+Regardless of the subway system or the country, razor-wired fences have to be cut or climbed, motion sensors, cameras, and alarm systems have to be overcome.
+Fines and arrests are the risks to take.
 Subway painting has separated itself from the common graffiti community as it is a more secretive sect of the elite who push the bar and have created something which can be likened to an extreme graffiti sport.
 It is exactly this elite and their practices which Nils Müller (b.
 1982) started to document ten years ago.

 Nils Müller’s graffiti photos